 This system is also specifically designed for use in moisture laden environments.
 Surfaces in manholes and lift stations are often continuously damp, making it nearly impossible to apply a protective coating alone.
 Cementitious products used in the Mainstay Composite Liner are properly applied when the surface of the concrete or brick manhole remains damp, eliminating the tedious task of drying the substrate prior to application.

 One main component of the Mainstay Composite Liner is Mainstay ML-72 Sprayable Microsilica Restoration Mortar.
 It is a high-build restoration mortar that can be applied to vertical manhole surfaces up to 5″ thick, often restoring the manhole substrate to its original thickness.
 The cured mortar has a compressive strength of 10,000 psi, resulting in a restored manhole that is stronger than the original structure.

-Mainstay DS-4 and DS-5 are 100% solids epoxy coatings.
-These highly corrosion resistant coatings contain no solvents and may be applied to the manhole up to .125″ (125 mils) in a single coat.
+Mainstay DS-5 is a 100% solids epoxy coating.
+This highly corrosion resistant coating contains no solvents and may be applied to the manhole up to .125″ (125 mils) in a single coat.